The Game (rapper): Personal life

-Game has two sons and one daughter.
+Taylor is the father of three sons and one daughter.

+Taylor became a father for the first time in 2003 with the birth of his eldest child, Harlem Caron Taylor, just before the launch of his debut album, The Documentary.
+He later welcomed his son, King Justice, and daughter, Cali Dream, in 2007 and 2010, respectively.
+His fourth child, Blaze Taylor, arrived in 2024.

-Game announced that he was engaged to actress and model Valeisha Butterfield, the daughter of U.S. Congressman G. K. Butterfield.
+Taylor announced that he was engaged to actress and model Valeisha Butterfield, the daughter of U.S. Congressman G. K. Butterfield.
 The couple were set to marry in March 2007, but the engagement was called off in June 2006.

-After the couple broke off their engagement, Game became involved in a relationship with Tiffney Cambridge, a sixth-grade teacher.
+After the couple broke off their engagement, Taylor became involved in a relationship with Tiffney Cambridge, a sixth-grade teacher.
 VH1 broadcast two seasons of Marrying the Game, a reality television series about the Game and Cambridge, as they prepared to walk down the aisle.
 The relationship was "love at first sight" when Cambridge met Jayceon.
-Despite reservations regarding Game's career, the relationship lasted eight years, but no marriage plans materialized despite the series.
-Cambridge accused Game of physical abuse throughout the relationship, which he denied.
+Despite reservations regarding Taylor's career, the relationship lasted eight years, but no marriage plans materialized despite the series.
+Cambridge accused Taylor of physical abuse throughout the relationship, which he denied.

+Taylor announced during the episode of the "Tacos & Shawarma" podcast that aired on Sunday, August 4, 2024, that he and Shaniece Hairston, the daughter of TV personality and model Evelyn Lozada, are expecting their first child.
+On Friday, December 6, 2024, Taylor shared a photo of his child on Instagram, disclosing that the child's name is Blaze Taylor.